 “Yahweh’s self-proclamation sets out in brilliant focus the the character of the covenant-making and -keeping God.
 As in covenant making, the suzerain would, as a rule, introduce himself.
 Yahweh does this in a beautiful, unforgettable manner as he begins to reconfirm his covenant with the people who had been involved in idolatrous worship.”
 (Gerard Van Groningen, From Creation to Consummation, p.
 372).

-A quote used in the Reflection for Trinity Presbyterian Church, OPC
+Quotes used in the Reflection for Trinity Presbyterian Church of the OPC.

-(Quotes used in the Reflection for Sunday morning’s message at Trinity Presbyterian Church, OPC)
+From the Reflection on Sunday morning’s message at Trinity Presbyterian Church, OPC.